 STEP 2- Eat Until 80% Full

 To effectively lose weight its necessary to eat less calories.
-That’s an over simplification of the process but you get the basic principle.
+That’s an over simplification of the process but you get the basic idea.

 80% full is a simple strategy that you can do at every meal, whether you’re out socially or its work related, without having to worry about counting calories.

-80% full will help you eat less, if you make good food choices.
-(80% full on cake and cookies is not what we’re going for here).
+80% full will help you eat less, IF you make good food choices.
+80% full on cake and cookies is not what we’re going for here my friends.

 If you’re eating at speed, as was my bad habit, you just won’t notice how full your getting – so 80% will be pretty much impossible to gauge.